MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/security-group-site-builder.md

 ## Description

-When implementing the steps to deploy a new e-commerce tenant, the Azure AD Security Group doesn't appear as a dialog box drop-down list option to create the e-commerce components.
+When implementing the steps to deploy a new e-commerce tenant including the site builder component, the Azure AD Security Group doesn't appear as a dialog box drop-down list option to create the e-commerce components.

 ## Resolution